4 min read

 Everyone knows that kids are easily distracted.
 Therefore, it’s important to keep them accountable for their schoolwork.
 Collaborate with your child to create an accountability plan.
 The level of your involvement depends on your child’s age and level of independence.

 Review to-do lists and lesson plans and compare them to what your child has accomplished at the end of each day.
-If they didn’t complete all their work during the day, it’s ok to do a little “homework” in the evening.
+If they don’t complete all their work during the day, it’s ok to do a little “homework” in the evening.
 Help them to avoid procrastination.
 Several hours of evening work to stay on pace isn’t fun for anyone.

 Reward Hard Work